“Archival Activism and US Latinx Theatre“

-By situating archival work as a form of activism, we can appreciate how US Latinx playwrights are responding to a problem of generational discontinuity, to the gaps in community knowledge about US Latinx history and activism.
+I am writing an academic monograph about 21st century theatre-making by and for US Latinx communities.
+By situating archival work as a form of activism, we can appreciate how contemporary US Latinx theatre identifies a problem of generational discontinuity.
+The archival practice of US Latinx theatre employs both performance and institution building to address gaps in community knowledge about US Latinx history and activism.
 Archival activism finds expression through representation (narrative, visual, sound, and prop elements of a performance) and institutional practices that create new spaces for community building and belonging (oral history projects, educational programming, and social media).
-Some of the theatre organizations that I discuss include Borderlands Theater and Cara Mía Theatre.
+US Latinx playwrights see racialization within the United States as generating an important dialogue between distinct ethnic groups–Chicanx, Puerto Rican, Central American, Dominican-American, Cuban-American, and other Latinx and BIPOC writers– about white supremacy within and beyond the US Latinx community.

 US Latinx theatre archives a history of US Latinx activism while also opening up the definition of activism to include Other models and voices.
 Latinx plays reframe historical figures like Lolita Lebron, Minerva Mirabal, and Che Guevara, critique vacuous public protest, and offer an expanded vision of what activism looks like.
 A coyote leading refugees across the US-Mexico border.
 An Afro-Latinx woman delivering food to her neighbors during quarantine.
 A Mexican-American intern saving Gabrielle Gifford’s life.
 A manifesto whose recipe for resisting a racist and toxic health industry is Chairman Mao’s exercise routine plus bone marrow soup.